saswatasarkar13/PfSense-Auto-Reboot/README.md

     ```
     chmod +x PfReboot.sh
     ```
-    3. Run it as "bash pfreboot.sh".
+    3. Run it as "bash PfReboot.sh".
     ```
-    bash pfreboot.sh
+    bash PfReboot.sh
     ```

-* To run the the script on your local pfsence router on schedule.
+* To run the the script on your local pfsence box on schedule.

-    1. Install cron if not installed already.
+    1. Install cron, if not installed already.

      System > Package Manager > Available Packages > Search "cron" > install.